 Planning easy-to-make and simple recipes is important when we have less time to prepare meals.
 Try making meals that take less than an hour to prepare.
 Also, have things ready in advance.
 We should only have heavy recipes when we are free and have a lot of time to cook.

 Vegetable peels tend to create large amounts of food waste within a short time.
 If we make a conscious effort to reduce vegetable peels, then we will have enough veggies to make back our own money.

 Besides that, we will have the necessary minerals and nutrients contained in the vegetable peels.
 Try eating the veggies as a whole and avoid peeling them off.
 For instance, we don’t have to peel the potatoes.
 Instead, try baking them as a whole and try the crunchy peels.

-Have a zero waste home.
-This implies that we have a home that does not create any kind of waste.
+Have a zero-waste home.
+This implies that we have a home that does not create any waste.
 This requires a lot of effort to make happen.
-Ensuring that all the food we have at home are used is key to managing food wastage.
+Ensuring that all the food we have at home is used is key to managing food wastage.
 We can use the following tips;

 - Using old coffee grounds as a body and face scrub

 - Creating a veggie broth using the peels